 Together with Kay Jewelers, Jared operates as part of a division under Sterling Jewelers Inc. (the largest specialty jewelry store in US).
 Collectively, Zales and Sterling Jewelers are owned by a parent company based in the UK: Signet Jewelers.

-Interestingly, the 3 companies (Zales, Kay and Jared) all sell jewelry products which are targeted at middle-income consumers.
+Interestingly, the 3 companies (Zales, Kay and Jared) all sell jewelry products that are catered towards middle-income consumers.
 And out of the 3 companies, Jared stands out by being the off-mall retailer which targets a clientele with slightly higher spending power.

 Jared currently has more than 200 off-mall stores located in almost 40 states in the US.
 Their product specialization is advertised as being fine jewelry and diamond jewelry.
 Needless to say, this piqued my interest and I decided to take a closer look at their offerings.